rowanmanning/rowanmanning.com/blog/_posts/2012-06-19-accessibility-beyond-the-screen-reader.md

 The purpose of this post is to talk about the common misunderstanding that accessibility means catering for blind people almost exclusively.
 I've found myself frustrated by “accessibility tunnel-vision” on a number of occasions recently which has inspired me to explain *my* understanding of web accessibility.
 Who exactly are we trying to cater for?
 We'll start with the obvious:

-Blind Or Partially Sighted Users {.space-above-more}
+Blind Or Partially Sighted Users
 --------------------------------

 This is the user that we tend to jump to when accessibility is mentioned.
 These users may rely completely on assistive technology, such as a screen-reader, to access the web.
 Partially sighted or vision-impaired users may not rely on a screen-reader, but will find it difficult to read content if the type is too small or cannot be zoomed.